HomeSite Map

 The reason that the full three hours were utilized was that they weren't quite prepared to record the song, much experimenting having been needed.
 They weren't even sure what time signature to use, even though it clearly was written in 4/4 time.
 By suggestion from either Paul or George Martin, they attempted a take in 6/8 time with electric guitars which only clumsily made it through till the second bridge.
 This take, "take two," can be heard on "Anthology 1," ending with the exclamation from Lennon that it was "too hard to sing."

 Still with electric guitars in hand, they went back to 4/4 time and recorded "take three," which can also be heard on "Anthology 1."
 While this suited the song much better, there were many changes yet to be made.
-For one, they still hadn't devised an introduction, Lennon counting off the song right into the first verse.
+For one, they still hadn't devised an introduction, Lennon counting off the song right on into the first verse.
 Secondly, only John and Paul are harmonizing at this point while, thirdly, they end the song at the end of the third bridge while John repeats "oh-oh" over and over.

 It took thirteen more attempts to refine the arrangement to that of the finished product, which included switching to acoustic guitars so as to fit the melancholy mood of the song.
 George Harrison was given more to do, adding a single-note higher harmony on top of John and Paul's vocal parts, which created a lush atmosphere.
 George also interjected a fragrant guitar phrase in appropriate places throughout the song.
 A repeat of the first verse was added at the end of the arrangement as well as alternating major/minor chords at the close of the song with the intention of fading during the mix stage.
 "Take 16" was the keeper, over which Lennon double-tracked his vocals, resulting in the effect of even richer harmonies.
-An acoustic guitar overdub also occured on this day which appears to have been performed by John to thicken the acoustic feel of the song.
+An acoustic guitar overdub also occured on this day which appears to have been performed by John on a 1964 Ramirez A-1 Segovia clasical guitar to thicken the acoustic feel of the song.

 The first mono mix was created on June 10th, 1964 in the control room of EMI Studio Two by George Martin and engineers Norman Smith and Richard Langham, although this was never used.
 The official mono and stereo mixes of the song were done in a marathon mixing session on June 22nd, 1964 in the control room of EMI Studio One by George Martin, Norman Smith and 2nd engineer Geoff Emerick.